RobTillaart/MCP_POT/README.md

 The example **MCP_POT_performance.ino** measures the performance at different HW SPI speeds.
 In a test it showed the MCP42010 still worked at 8 MHz on an UNO.
-(use of speeds beyond datasheet is at your own risk).
+Note that the use of speeds beyond datasheet specification is at your own risk.

 ## Daisy Chaining

-Not supported yet. (need hardware)
+Not supported yet.

-The MCP42xxx series have a **dataout** pin which allows to daisy chain the devices.
+The MCP42xxx series have a **SO = Serial Out** pin which allows to daisy chain the devices.

-The devices must share the CS (select) signal, or at least all of them should have been selected to forward the bytes that are sent.
+The devices must share the CS (select) signal, or at least all of them should have been selected to forward the bytes that are sent into the chain.
 When the CS signal goes HIGH, all devices will simultaneously change to the new values.

-Note however that per device at most one potmeter can be set in a daisy chain, or both have the same value. (as far as I understand the datasheet on this point).
+Note however that per device at most one potmeter can be set in a daisy chain, or both at the same value. (as far as I understand the datasheet on this point).

 ## Future